GeoVaz09/HexaBit/README.md

 - 6 LEDs (any color)
 - 6 Resistors (e.g., 220Ω)
 - Breadboard or PCB
-- Optional: Push buttons for user input
+- Push buttons for user input

 ---